 This clip is equivalent to a Circlip.
 It rides in an annular groove in the end of the Gas Lift spindle binding the Gas Lift and Cylinder together.
 In so doing it keeps the ball race trapped between a washer mounted near the end of the spindle and the end-plate of the cylinder.

-I had bent the edges of the spring-steel clip so that it no longer sat in the annular groove of the spindle.
+I had bent the edges of the spring-steel clip with the force of hammering.
+As a result it no longer sat in the annular groove of the spindle.

 For the moment I put the Gas Lift to one side and continued pounding at the cylinder stuck in the chair base.
 It started to give.
-I realised it too would soon be heading for the ground, so I put something soft on the ground to catch it undamaged.
+I realised it too would soon be heading for the ground too.
+So I put something soft on the ground to catch it and prevent it getting damaged.